Get all the latest Airbnb data for Bergen

 What occupancy differences exist between top and average hosts in Bergen in 2026?

-As of the first half of 2026, top-performing Airbnb hosts in Bergen achieve occupancy rates of 70% to 80%, significantly outpacing the market average.
+As of early 2026, top-performing Airbnb hosts in Bergen (strong reviews, professional photos, dynamic pricing) typically achieve 70% to 80% occupancy, well above the city-wide average.

-Average hosts in Bergen typically see around 60% occupancy, while new or unoptimized listings often struggle at 45% to 55% until they build up reviews and refine their pricing strategy.
+An average Airbnb host in Bergen sits at around 61% occupancy, while new or unoptimized listings often start in the 45% to 55% range until they build reviews and fine-tune pricing.

 We give more details about the different Airbnb strategies to adopt in our property pack covering the real estate market in Bergen.